thoughtspile/awesome-tiny-js/README.md

 ## Dates and Time

-Date and time manipulation in pure JS is quite verbose.
+Date and time manipulation in pure JS is verbose.
 Luckily, two of the top date libraries have sensible size:

 - [date-fns](https://github.com/date-fns/date-fns/) - Not tiny as a whole, but most functions are under 1Kb each (`format` is quite heavy).
 - [dayjs](https://github.com/iamkun/dayjs) - 2Kb-ish library with _alomost_ moment.js-compatible API, covers most use cases.

-And here are some more packages that only do formatting:
+And some more packages that only do formatting:

 - [tinytime](https://github.com/aweary/tinytime) - Simple 1Kb date formatter, like `{h}:{mm} -> 9:33`.
 - [tinydate](https://github.com/lukeed/tinydate) - 400-byte date formatter, only supports padded numeric format (September -> 09).